xurei/shadertastic-doc/docs/effect-development/getting-started.md

   Some parameters are automatically added to all filters (see [Filter Reference](effect-filter.md)).
   Here, we will use the `image` parameter, which is a texture that contains the source being filtered.
 - At this point, you should have a filter that works.
 Let's check that.
-  In OBS, create a source of your choice, and add a "Shadertastic Filter".
+  In OBS, create a source of your choice, select it, and with "Filters" and "+" buttons, add a Effect Filter of "Shadertastic" kind.
 Select the effect "Color Adjust" in the effect dropdown.
   ![Scren record of OBS with the template filter](getting-started-filter-1.gif) You should see the source being flipped horizontally.
   This is the effect implemented in the template file.
 Now, let's change this with the behaviour we expect.